REGULATION GOVERNING JUVENILE SECURE DETENTION CENTERS

 6. The name or identifying information of the person to whom the report was made, including any law-enforcement or child protective service personnel.

-resident's record shall contain a written reference (i) that an incident
+record shall contain a written reference (i) that an incident occurred and (ii)

-to the requirements of this section, any serious incident involving an
+the requirements of this section, any serious incident involving an allegation

-allegation of child abuse or neglect at the detention center, at a detention
+of child abuse or neglect at the detention center, at a detention center

-center sponsored event, or involving detention center staff shall be governed
+sponsored event, or involving detention center staff shall be governed by

 6VAC35-101-90.
 Suspected child abuse or neglect.